Lanterman/azati_backend/README.md

 # Azati - test
+Added a quick sort algorithm to sort current candidates and vacancies.

-The project is 98% covered by tests.
+The project is 99% covered by tests.

 ### Launch of the project